Rugby-New Zealand committed to hosting women's World Cup in 2022

 "The government is supporting NZ Rugby's hosting of the tournament with financial contributions through the Major Events Development Fund and Sport New Zealand.
 That support will remain in place for 2022."

-New Zealand's Black Ferns have won five of the eight previous editions of the tournament and were preparing to defend their title against 11 other nations, including neighbours Australia.
+New Zealand's Black Ferns have won five of the eight previous editions of the tournament and were preparing to defend their title against 11 other nations.

-Rugby Australia said it accepted World Rugby's decision to recommend the postponement of the first women's World Cup to be held in the southern hemisphere.
+"We are incredibly sorry that the Black Ferns won't get to run out in front of all their own fans this year ... we really feel for all the players in all of this," New Zealand Rugby chief executive Mark Robinson told reporters on Wednesday.

-"It's disappointing news for both our team and the wider Rugby community," Rugby Australia's Jilly Collins said in a statement.
+"They were informed as early as we possibly could.
+We were working in tight timeframes with all of this."

 New Zealand has been one of the most successful nations in the world at containing COVID-19 but small outbreaks of the virus have triggered two snap lockdowns in Auckland over the last month.
 Auckland's 44,000-seater Eden Park stadium was scheduled to host an opening day triple-header as well as the semi-finals and final of the tournament.